Praveen583-AI/auditLogService/docs/security-review.md

   keys, download tokens, original redacted values, and export contents.
 - Secret scanning covers the complete Git history.
 Any previously committed credential is revoked and rotated even if it was later removed.
-- Production deployment cannot activate `application-local.yml`; actuator endpoints and internal routes are network restricted.
+- Before production exposure, deployment policy must prohibit `application-local.yml` and restrict actuator and any future internal routes.
+  Those deployment controls are not supplied by this repository.

 ## Controls intentionally left as documentation